sbseltzer/jasperfy/doc/README.md

 This folder houses all Doxygen-related content.
 Generated Doxygen output is placed as subfolders of this one.

-It will ignore the contents of the `include/orx` folder and this `README.md` file.
-You can add extra documentation pages by making extra markdown files in this folder.
+It will only look for documentation in the `include` folder (excluding `include/orx`), the `src` folder, and the `doc/pages` folder.
 You can edit the `Doxygen` file if you'd like it to search elsewhere.

+All files named `README.md` are ignored by Doxygen by default.